maywu4/javascript_project/README.md

 Functionality & MVPs
 In To Spend or Not to Spend, users will be able to:
  - enter an amount to watch
- - clear previous amount and select new amount
+ - clear previous amount and enter new amount
  - select points in the line graph and it will show time and new amount
  - zoom into the graph